Aug 11, 2021

 When you first started wondering how to become a Twitch streamer, chances are you spent a lot of time on the platform as a viewer.
 You’d found some great personalities, cool communities, and probably a new game or two.

 But the most successful streamers don’t think of Twitch as a place to chat while they play games.
-They treat it like a serious entertainment platform, and that means they’re investing in high-quality gear to produce high-quality content.
+They treat it like a serious entertainment platform with a great Affiliate Program, and that means they’re investing in high-quality gear to produce high-quality content.

 You may not be able to replicate the Twitch audio setup of Ninja, shroud, or Pokimane.
 The good news is that while some people might expect that from every streamer, it’s hardly necessary.
 (And in a lot of cases, “good enough” sound quality really is good enough.)